Particular/Particular.Approvals/README.md

 # Particular.Approvals

-This repo contains out standardized way of using approval tests to verify and highlight any changes to public API's.
+This repo contains our standardized way of using approval tests to verify and highlight any changes to public APIs.

-## Usage
+## Migration to Particular.Approvals

 1. Remove `ApprovalTests`, `ApprovalUtilities`, and `ObjectApproval` packages
 1. Add `Particular.Approvals` package